sndvll/sndvll-lib/readme.md

 In the current state, support is limited to Angular 13.
 Instructions for how to use with an angular project:

-1. Clone the repo into the root of the project, and rename the folder to "projects".
+1. Clone the repo into the root of the project.
 2. In tsconfig.json paste these paths in:
 ```
 "paths": {